SethSmigelski/jump-links-block/README.md

 * **Smooth Scrolling:** Clicking a link smoothly scrolls the user to the relevant section of the page, providing a modern and pleasant user experience.

 * **Collapsible List:** Optional feature to collapse long lists with an elegant "Show More" / "Show Less" SVG icon button to expand and contract the list horizontally or vertically.

+* **Sticky Navigation:** Optionally, keep the table of contents pinned to the viewport as users scroll, ensuring navigation is always accessible for long articles.

+* **Smart Sticky Controls:**  Includes a Top Offset setting to prevent the block from hiding behind your site's sticky header, and a Disable on Mobile strategy to prevent it from blocking content on small screens.

 ---